steffenwoell/steffenwoell.github.io/_posts/2017-04-18-the-free-speech-riots.md

 {: .box-note}
 **Soundtrack:** S.O.D. - "United Forces" (1986)

-> It doesn’t matters how you wear your hair<br/>
+> It doesn't matters how you wear your hair<br/>
-It’s what inside your head<br/>
+It's what inside your head<br/>
 United Forces stand for all strong and fair<br/>
 Black, white and yellow and red<br/><br/>
 United forces, united forces, united<br/>
 United forces, united forces, united<br/><br/>
 Skinheads and bangers and punks stand as one<br/>
 Crossover to a final scene<br/>
-United forces and our job won’t be done<br/>
+United forces and our job won't be done<br/>
 Until the world can see<br/><br/>
 United forces, united forces, united<br/>
 United forces, united forces, united<br/><br/>
 No rednecks, no jocks, no macho bullshit attitudes<br/>
-United forces can’t be stopped<br/>
+United forces can't be stopped<br/>
 No rednecks, no jocks, no macho bullshit attitudes<br/>
 United forces can't be stopped